 Display technologies accelerate control room transformation

 Initially control rooms were massive with varieties of buttons, switches, and gauges.
 Each panel typically required an individual operator to manually manage its buttons and actuators.
 Things have changed significantly since then.
 Modern control rooms no longer require the archetypal white coated technician, replete with a clipboard, standing in front of bank of flashing lights and quivering VU meters.
 Modern control rooms place far greater emphasis on the interaction of the operator and support technology.
 Instead of the operators simply interpreting unintuitive data readouts, they are fed multiple data streams in easily understood formats that assists them to make robust decisions.
 Control rooms continue to change and transform as more data at higher resolution is managed.
-With that in mind, operator comfort and safety, ergonomics, optimization of space, and convenience of movement are now considered every bit as vital as used information systems.
+With that in mind, operator comfort and safety, ergonomics, space efficiency, and convenience of movement are now considered every bit as vital as the information systems.

 Displays